fermoya/BrewdogBeerChallenge/README.md

 Tests don't probably have a 100% coverage since that's hard to achieve and one could wonder if it's worth the effort to get such a percentage as even with 100% coverage bugs will still exist.
 For the purpose of the challenge, I've implemented several tests that have actually helped me implement the business components.

+### GitFlow
+In this repository, I've tried to use GitFlow Guidlines: branches come from master, are merged in develop and finally develop is merged into master.
+There's only one merge in this repo where I accidentally merged the branch directly into master.
+This could be done for hotfixes but this wasn't the case.

 ### UI
 The starting point is a *Splash* view controller whose only purpose is to create a beautiful reveal animation to take us to the next screen, *Beers* list.